 WRIA 8 Funding for Salmon Conservation

-The WRIA 8 Salmon Recovery Council (SRC) annually requests grant proposals for salmon habitat restoration and protection projects, salmon-focused outreach and education programs, and priority monitoring activities occurring within the WRIA 8 watershed boundaries.
+The WRIA 8 Salmon Recovery Council (SRC) annually seeks grant proposals for salmon habitat restoration and protection projects, salmon-focused outreach and education programs, and priority monitoring and assessment activities occurring within the WRIA 8 watershed boundaries.

 Grant funds are available to implement priority projects and programs identified in the WRIA 8 Chinook Salmon Conservation Plan.
 WRIA 8 reviews and recommends awards for the following funding sources: